electron-userland/electron-windows-store/README.md

 ## How to Install?

 ### Prerequisites
 Before running the Electron-Windows-Store CLI, let's make sure we have all the prerequisites in place.
+You will need:

+ * Windows 10 Anniversary Update - Enterprise Edition (This is build 14316 and up - as of May 2016, it's part of the latest Windows Insiders Preview)
+ * A machine with 64 bit (x64) processor, Hardware-Assisted Virtualization, and Second Level Address Translation (SLAT)
+ * Download the Windows 10 SDK from [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)
+ * Ensure you have at least Node 4 (to check, run `node -v`)

-- Download and follow the installation steps to install the Desktop App Converter from [here](https://www.microsoft.com/en-us/download/details.aspx?id=51691).
-You will get the following files: `DesktopAppConverter.zip` and `BaseImage-14316.wim`
+Before running the CLI for the first time, you will have to setup the "Windows Desktop App Converter".
+This will take a few minutes, but don't worry - you only have to do this once.
+Download and the Desktop App Converter from [here](https://www.microsoft.com/en-us/download/details.aspx?id=51691).
+You will receive two files: `DesktopAppConverter.zip` and `BaseImage-14316.wim`.

-- Make sure you are running a Windows 10 Enterprise edition 14316 or higher (if in doubt, run `electron-windows-store -b` to display your build number).
-- Download the Windows 10 SDK from [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)
-- Ensure you have Node 4.x
+1. Unzip `DesktopAppConverter.zip`.
+From an elevated PowerShell (opened with "run as Administrator"., ensure that your systems execution policy allows us to run everything we inted to run by calling `Set-ExecutionPolicy bypass`.
+2. Then, run the installation of the Desktop App Converter, passing in the location of the Windows .ase Image (downloaded as `BaseImage-14316.wim`), by calling `.\DesktopAppConverter.ps1 -Setup -BaseImage .\BaseImage-14316.wim`.
+3. If running the above command prompts you for a reboot, please restart your machine and run the above command again after a successful restart.

 ### Package Your Electron Application
 Package the application using [electron-packager](https://github.com/electron-userland/electron-packager) (or something similar).
 Make sure to remove node_modules that you don't need in your final application.